Special Educational Needs and Disabilities

-We have a dedicated team to help students with Sepcial Education Needs throughout their time with us.
+We have a dedicated team to help students with Special Educational Needs and Disabilities (SEND) throughout their time with us

-How does the Academy identify children/young people with special educational needs?
+How does the Academy identify children/young people with special educational needs and disabilities?

-A range of approaches are used to ensure that students with Special Educational Needs are identified as early as possible:
+A range of approaches are used to ensure that students with Special Educational Needs and Disabilities (SEND) are identified as early as possible:

-Students with SEN are usually highlighted upon transition or beforehand.
+Students with SEND are usually highlighted upon transition or beforehand.

 - Liaison with primary schools (for year 6/7) provides additional information necessary for a smooth transition.
-The transition team visit all primary schools to meet with the teachers and students in order to obtain as much information as possible prior to the student arriving at WA.
+The transition team visit all primary schools to meet with the teachers and students in order to obtain as much information as possible prior to the student arriving at Winterbourne Academy.

 - Parents are able to discuss their child’s needs with the SENCO at the parent information evening or arrange an individual meeting if required.